The Trillion dollar industry

 As to paying the ransom, I suspect your perspective changes when your business, your job or livelihood is threatened.
 Not an easy decision and hopefully one we can avoid by being paranoid.

 The best solution we can recommend is to check your cyber insurance and to apply the best security you can reasonably afford, which should be more than you had last year.
 Expect it to be more again next year as new tools and new threats emerge.
-Consider managed security solutions like our KARE for Security and more advanced KARE for Security S2 plans.
+Consider managed security solutions like our KARE Plans.

 We don’t know where this will end, or if it will end, but let’s hope so.
 It is such a drain on our resources and holds us back from investing in tools that make us more productive.